The Science Behind Drinking a Hot Milky Drink Before Bed:

 Star anise : stimulates the release of certain neurotransmitters that induce relaxation and sleep.
 It is extremely beneficial for people who have insomnia and irregular sleep patterns.
 Its also great for us ladies for menopausal discomfort and can be taken as a tea.

 I also few pinches of Saffron to the milk, which is known to brings warmth, relaxation and promotes deep restful sleep.
 A sprinkle of Turmeric offers relaxation and anti-inflammatory properties gives it a golden hue and that give you a golden glow on the inside.
+All these spices combined with warm milk offer a combination of nourishing spices that support both Vata and Kapha and so are ideal in Winter.

-Incorporating a hot milky drink into your bedtime routine can be a simple yet effective way to enhance sleep quality.
+ncorporating a hot milky drink into your bedtime routine can be a simple yet effective way to enhance sleep quality.
 While science sheds light on the physiological mechanisms behind this tradition, ancient practices like Ayurveda offer additional insights into holistic well-being.
 By understanding the intersection of science and tradition, we can unlock new avenues for promoting better sleep and overall health.
 So, the next time you find yourself tossing and turning, consider reaching for a warm mug of milk – your body and mind might just thank you for it. try this feel-good winter drink that is made with love.
 It's sure to warm you up on these cold chilly nights.

-Cheers Nandini
+Cheers Nandini and Enjpy

 Spicy Saffron Milk Recipe